 Moreover, getting levels to progress your character is a really long process – you get 3 points per win and 1 point if you successfully abort the mission.
 The cheapest upgrades cost 5 karma, whereas the most expensive ones cost 50, so it can take many hours of “grinding” to get something if you don’t introduce house rules that allow you to level up faster.

-Con Luck of the draw
+Con Dependant of the luck of the draw

 Even if you’ve planned everything out perfectly, an unlucky draw of a very strong obstacle or an unfortunate Crossfire card can literally make the game unwinnable.
 This can be especially frustrating if it’s the last wave of obstacles and you’ve already got far.